Pieter Hellendaal: Peter Hellendaal, a.k.a. 'The Younger'

 Born circa 1756 in London and given his father's name, the son is known as Pieter Hellendaal (the Younger), or simply in the name's English form, Peter.

 Peter became a violinist, clarinetist, and arranger/composer.
 He actively collaborated in his father's self-publishing during the 1790s, helping send to market a stream of various musical publications.
 For example, to serve the needs of parish churches, he selected and arranged for publication pieces from the Elder's Collection of Psalms and Hymns.
 This publication also included one of Peter's own compositions.

 The last notice of Peter's life was from 17 April 1801 when he was the soloist in a benefit concert which performed a concerto written by his father.
 He died later that year, at the age of 45, outliving his father by only two years.

 Works

 His works include virtuoso violin sonatas in the Italian late Baroque style; Three Grand Lessons for keyboard, violin, and continuo (published ca. 1790); a cantata, and vocal works (including canons, catches, and glees).

 His Six Concerti Grossi (published c.
-1758, Opus 3, in eight parts) retained the older style - where several different soloists interact with a somewhat larger group of players who provide the larger orchestral texture.
+1758, Op.
+3, in eight parts) retained the older style – where several different soloists interact with a somewhat larger group of players who provide the larger orchestral texture.
 This genre retained its popularity in England for decades after it became unfashionable on the Continent.